 Since the start of the pandemic, GOSH has also worked with Camden Borough Council to support the creation of safer cycling routes around the hospital.
 It followed several cyclist fatalities on nearby roads, including among its staff.

-Safer cycling infrastructure
+Safer cycling infrastructure is vital

 That underlines the very real safety fears many have about bikes.
 Busy roads that lack segregated, continuous cycle paths can be dangerous as well as intimidating, and cycling is still around 28 times riskier than driving.